Tonystark64/Event-based-action-recognition/README.md

 The code is forked and modified from MMACTION TSM video understanding
 https://github.com/open-mmlab/mmaction2/blob/master/configs/recognition/tsm/README.md
 You may check the code implementation in [EventFrame.ipynb](./EventFrame.ipynb)
-* We reconstructed event-based data to frames and apply TSM (Temporal Shift Module) to event-generated frames, grayscale frames and RGB frames.
+* We reconstructed event-based data to event-generated frames, apply TSM (Temporal Shift Module) to it and compare the performance with grayscale and RGB frames.
-* We can achieve better performance in action recognition be combining frame and event data.
+* We can achieve better performance in action recognition by combining frame and event data.
 * With data augmentation skills, the accuracy of action recognition can be on par with grayscale frames, or even RGB frames.
 For example, the horizonal flipping of event data can improve the ability of the model to distinguish among horizontal actions like pushing, boxing, etc.
 <!-- [IMAGE] -->
 <div align=center>